gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 Low $\Latency$ automatically means having higher $\Throughput$.
 But in spite of that, software architecture typically focuses on increasing $\Throughput$ through other means.

-That's because reducing $\Latency$ is something you can only do on a per-component basis, it’s subject to severe diminishing returns, and there are inherent limits to how low you can go.
+That's because reducing $\Latency$ is something you can only do on a per-component basis.
+It's also subject to severe diminishing returns, and there are inherent limits to how low you can go.

 It’s much easier to increase $\Throughput$, even if it comes *at the expense* of $\Latency$.
 So that’s what our model is going to focus on.
 # Boxes and jobs